 The BVSc Veterinary Science course is accredited by all of the above bodies, allowing graduates to practice in the UK, EU, Australia and South Africa.

 The BVSc Veterinary Science: Accelerated Graduate Entry course has full accreditation from the AVMA.
 As a new course, launched in 2019, it is undergoing the normal process for accreditation with the RCVS, EAEVE, AVBC and SAVC.
-Accreditation is due in 2021 and should apply for all graduates of the course.
+The RCVS will be carrying out an accreditation visit in November/December 2021, where accreditation of the course will take place.
+Accreditation should apply to all graduates of the course.